Skip to content

 Young Person, Mental Health Foundation Focus Group

-The physical and social distance restrictions imposed due to Covid-19 have caused extended periods of isolation for the vast majority of citizens across the country.
-These restrictions have also had the same impact for children and young people, with many of them being away from their friends, education staff, trusted adults, extra-curricular groups, extended families and wider community networks.
+The physical and social distance restrictions imposed during Covid-19 led to extended periods of isolation for most citizens across the country.
+These restrictions also had an impact on children and young people, with many of them being away from their friends, education staff, trusted adults, extra-curricular groups, extended families and wider community networks for long periods.

 One of the direct consequences of this for some has been experiencing loneliness, potentially for the first time over prolonged periods.
 Loneliness can be defined as the state of distress or discomfort that results when we perceive a gap between our need for social connection and experiencing those connections.

-The Mental Health Foundation are continuing to monitor this and provide resources and support for children and young people and a lot of the information contained within this article is reference to the work they are carrying out as part of their #UnlockLoneliness campaign.
-As part of this research, they spoke with a diverse group of young people across the UK who expressed the following:
+The Mental Health Foundation ran an #UnlockLoneliness campaign during the pandemic and provided resources and support for children and young people as well as carrying our research with a diverse group of young people across the UK who expressed the following:

-- In late November 2020, almost half of 18-24 year olds reported being lonely during lockdown
+• In late November 2020, almost half of 18 to 24-year-olds reported being lonely during lockdown

-- A YouGov poll found that 69% of 13-19 year olds felt alone “often” or “sometimes” in the last fortnight and 59% feel they have no one to talk to “often” or “sometimes”
+• A YouGov poll found that 69% of 13 to 19-year-olds felt alone “often” or “sometimes” in the last fortnight and 59% feel they have no one to talk to “often” or “sometimes”

 Loneliness or Social Isolation?